 Music at All Saints

 At All Saints we love to sing and be musical.
 Music affects many parts of our brains and through music we can communicate strong emotions in a different way.
 We can express what we feel and share musical experiences together as large groups.
 Music is a language and the more we learn, the more we want to say.

-At All Saints, all children have weekly singing lessons by a music specialist and we can also learn a musical instrument if we want to - violin, guitar or drums.
-We take part in musical activities during the school year including Infant and Junior Nativities at Christmas, the Spring Concert (a community event held in March attended by a wide variety of musicians and choirs), linked church and school activities, All Saints Got Talent weekly celebration of what we can do and many more.
-We can sing both the melody line and in harmony to each other and both boys and girls love to sing at our school.
-Music has become a part of who we are.
+At All Saints, all children have weekly singing lessons by a music specialist and we can also learn a musical instrument.
+We take part in musical activities during the school year including Infant and Junior Nativities at Christmas, the Spring Concert (a community event held in March attended by a wide variety of musicians and choirs), the TARDiS Schools Arts Festival and linked church and school activities.

 All Saints is a very active school and dedicates a significant proportion of time to physical activity and Physical Education.
-In 2014, 2015, 2017 and 2018 All Saints was delighted to be awarded ‘The Sainsbury’s School Games Mark’ for recognition of our commitment to and development of competition, school sport and physical education.
-We even more delighted to be one of the few schools nationally to receive this award at the very highest level – GOLD.
+For several years, All Saints has been delighted to be awarded ‘The Sainsbury’s School Games Mark’ for recognition of our commitment to and development of competition at the very highest level – GOLD.